-Crete island, located in the south of Greece, is the largest and one of the country’s most beautiful and popular islands.
+Crete Greece is the largest island and one of the most beautiful and popular Greek islands.
 Crete is famous for authentic Greek experiences, mouth-watering food, very hospitable and kind people, rivers of raki drinking, and some of the most stunning historical monuments and beaches not just in Greece but in Europe.

-The island is separated into four large regions and this post is about the best sites in those 4 distinct areas.
+Crete Greece is separated into four large regions and this post is about the best sites in those 4 distinct areas.
 Popular Chania is on the west, authentic Rethymno and historical Heraklion in the middle of Crete island, and cosmopolitan Lasithi in the east.
-Crete is so versatile that you will need more than a month, or better a lifetime to fully explore the spectacular island.

-You can explore the island using the public buses but I would definitely suggest you rent a car to have the freedom to go wherever you want whenever you want.
+You can explore the island using public buses but I would definitely suggest you rent a car to have the freedom to go wherever you want whenever you want.

 When is Best to Go to Crete Island

 Crete, due to its location in the south of Greece, is one of the warmest and driest areas in the country.
-In other words, the summer on Crete island is well extended into October, and the wintry months are more or less, mild (although in 2022 winter, it snowed almost everywhere on the island).
-This makes Crete island a 4-season destination, especially for the Europeans.
+In other words, the summer in Crete Greece is well extended into October, and the wintry months are more or less, mild.
+This makes Crete a 4-season destination, especially for the Europeans.

-Up next I am going to tell you about the best things to do on Crete island!
+Up next I am going to tell you about the best things to do in Crete Greece!

 The Chania region is the most popular area of Crete.
 Its landscape is characterized by 415 km of stunning coastline while the high Lefka Ori mountains are covered by tiny beautiful villages.
 The impressive landscape includes gorges, canyons, and untouched protected Natura areas that will fascinate nature lovers.